awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 1. For the registrant contact for the former owner of the domain *and* for the new owner, get a copy of a signed proof of identity \(identity card, driver's license, passport, or other legal proof of identity\)\.

    In addition, if a legal entity is listed as the registrant organization, gather the following information for the former owner of the domain *and* for the new owner:
    + Proof that the organization that the domain is registered to exists\.
    + Proof that the representatives for the former owner and the new owner are authorized to act on the organization's behalf\.
 This document must be a certified legal document that contains both the name of the organization and the names of the representatives as signing officers \(for example, CEO, President, or Executive Director\)\.

-1. Scan the Change of Domain Ownership form and the required proof, if applicable\.
+1. Scan the Change of Domain Ownership form and the required proof\.
 Save the scanned documents in a common format, such as a \.pdf file or a \.png file\.

 1. Using the AWS account that the domain is currently registered to, sign in to the [AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=customer-service&serviceCode=billing&categoryCode=domain-name-registration-issue)\.
 **Important**